 Payer's name

-)

 Country

-United States of Amer ica ~
+United States of America ~

 Address (street number & name)

 ZIP code City, town, or post office State

-- Please Selec  🗸
+- - Please Selec 💙

-🔲 Use payer's SSN a is ID
+Use payer's SSN as ID

-Payer's TIN Also may be found in th e box labeled Payer's Federal I dentification Number
+Payer's TIN Also may be found in the box labeled Payer's Federal Ide entification Number

-)

 -

-, ,

-ation.

-Recipient Inform ation he box labeled Recipient's Ident ification Number
+Recipient Information Also may be found in the box labeled Recipient's Identifi ication Number

-le box labeled Recipient's ident incation Number

 Recipient's name

 Sample

 Country

-United States of Amer ica ~
+United States of America ~

-onited states of Amer •

 Address (street number & name)

 ZIP code City, town, or post office State

-- Please Selec 🗸 🗸
+- Please Selec 💙

+A

 Account Number

-Payer - the company that paid you

-Recipient - your business information

-TIN - tax ID number (such as an EIN)
+Payer - the company that paid youRecipient - your business informationTIN - tax ID number (such as an EIN)

+moonie

 1 Nonemployee compensation

 \$

 2

 3

 4 Federal income tax withheld

 \$

 State Information 1

-I have an amount in Box 5 and/or 7.
+☐ I have an amount in Box 5 and/or 7

+ritare an annount in box o and/or /

-1099-K. If you accepted \$600 or more in business payments through a third-party payment processor like Square, Venmo, or Cash App you should receive a 1099-K. This form lists all of the income you received through this payment processor for the tax year.
-Check your payment processor account(s), if you have any, to make sure you receive all of your 1099-Ks.
+1099-K. If you accepted \$600 or more in business payments through a third-party payment processor like Square, Venmo, or Cash App you should receive a 1099-K. You will also receive this form if you received \$600 or more in payments from rideshare companies and other companies that you work through and that issue payments to you like Etsy and Turo.
+This form covers any self-employed income you received through this payment processor for the tax year.
+If you worked for multiple app companies or used multiple apps to process customer payments, you will receive multiple 1099-Ks.